BACK

 Using a Module Loader

-Why we should use a module loader?
-We can find the response in Angular site:
+Why use a module loader?
+The Angular site explains:

 Using a module loader such as SystemJS, Webpack, or Browserify allows us to use the built-in module systems of the TypeScript or ES2015 languages in our apps.
 We can use the import and export features that explicitly specify what code can and will be shared between different parts of the application. [...]